Adoria298/sophistication/Structures Implementation.md

 ## Description

 A structure is a visual graphic that can be placed upon a tile, and which improves the score of the player.
 A structure is placed when a player navigates to a tile and presses enter.
 Different tiles have a different structure that will be placed upon enter.
-A structure will grant the player an immediate score, and an over time score, which will decrease unless the player develops the structure.
-If the score added is less than zero, the structure will be removed from the player's view, but will still affect the player's score.
+A structure will grant the player an immediate score, and a countdown will begin.
+When the countdown is less than zero, the structure will be removed from the player's view, but will still affect the player's score.

 A player can develop a structure by pressing enter upon the structure.
-This may change the structure's graphic, but will grant the player an immediate score increase, and an over time score increase, which will act the same as before the development.
-A structure will not disappear if the over time score is less then zero, but instead will regress a level, until the structure disappears.
-As before, the over time score will still affect the player, and will continue to decrease.
+This may change the structure's graphic, but will grant the player an immediate score increas.
+A structure will not disappear if its time is less then zero, but instead will regress a level, until the structure disappears.
 A regression decreases the player's score by half of the structure's immediate score.

 Some structures may require a minimum score before they can be developed.